guifarias31/msfs_tbm930_project/README.md

 ## Known Issues:

+- ITT is a big problem.
+If I increase too much, it overheats on the ground, and if a decrease too much it stays too low on cruise level.

 - Still testing fuel consumption.
 If you enconter any problems, let me know.

 My Discord: Guilherme Farias#9971